This file contains a number of ideas and suggestions and references

 /usr/share/doc/beep/CREDITS.md

-are not useful for
+The files INSTALL.md, DEVELOPMENT.md, PACKAGING.md are not useful for

 binary packages.
 They only make sense for source trees.